ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 ### Deep instantiation

 Suppose `f :: Int -> forall a. a -> a`.
-Notice the forall to the right of the arrow.
+Again, notice the forall to the right of the arrow.
 Now consider this definition, which lacks a type signature:
 ```
 g x = f
 ```
 What type would you expect to infer for `g`?
-The obvious answer is
+The obvious answer (and the one we'd get without deep instantiation) is
 ```
 g :: forall b. b -> Int -> forall a. a -> a
 ```